spacemeshos/protocol/sync/01-overview.md

 ## Overview

 In order for a node to fully participate in the Spacemesh protocol, including the [Consensus protocol](../consensus/01-overview.md), it is essential that the node be aware of the current state of the network.
 This includes knowing the current [layer and epoch](../intro.md#spacemesh-basics), the latest blocks and [transactions](../transactions/01-overview.md), and the current [set of eligible miners](../mining/05-atx.md).
 (Other aspects of the protocol, such as the canonical ledger and the global state, are things the node can work out for itself based on these data.)

+In addition to receiving _new_ data as it becomes available, this also means that the node must be able to fetch historical data, such as when a new node first comes online, or after a node reconnects to the network after having been offline for some time.

-The Sync protocol is the means by which a node achieves this: it sends and receives messages over the Spacemesh [P2P network](../p2p/01-overview.md), and listens for new blocks and transactions.
+The Sync subprotocol is the means by which a node achieves this: it sends and receives messages over the Spacemesh [P2P network](../p2p/01-overview.md), and listens for new blocks and transactions.

 ## Getting data